 For further details, please visit: http://www.pnwer.org/internship-opportunities.html

-The Balkans Peace Program (BPP) Summer 2014: International Development, Politics, and Post Conflict Societies - Kosovo and the Balkans is an educational program that will provide students enrolled in a university outside of Kosovo and the region with the opportunity to spend about three weeks in Kosovo studying and learning about development in practice in a post-conflict area right in the middle of Europe.
-Participants of the program will also visit three other Balkans countries, Albania (listed no. 4 in the New York Times’ list of places to go in 2014), Macedonia, and Montenegro.
-This is the third annual Balkans Peace Program.
+The Balkans Peace Program (BPP) Summer 2015: International Development, Politics, and Post-Conflict Societies - Kosovo and the Balkans is an educational program that provides students enrolled in a university outside of Kosovo and the region with the opportunity to spend three weeks in Kosovo studying and learning about development in practice in a post-conflict area right in the middle of Europe.
+Participants of the program will also visit three other Balkans countries, Albania (listed no. 4 in the New York Times' list of places to go in 2014), Macedonia, and Montenegro.
+This is the fourth annual Balkans Peace Program.

-cultural immersion - students will be staying with local host families so as to learn about the Albanian culture, traditions, and hospitality in Kosovo.
+- cultural immersion - students will be paired with local host brothers and sisters and get to spend time with their families so as to learn about the Albanian culture, traditions, and hospitality in Kosovo;

-The program takes place from 2 August to 23 August 2014.
-Participants will be staying with local host families in Gjilan, the fourth largest city in Kosovo, with a population of about 95,000, located on the southeast corner of Kosovo, some 45 km southeast of Prishtina, the capital.
+BPP Summer 2015 takes place from 3 to 24 May 2015.
+Participants will be accommodated in Gjilan, the fourth largest city in Kosovo, with a population of about 95,000, located on the southeast corner of Kosovo, some 45 km southeast of Prishtina, the capital.

 The Washington Center